nomedal/nomedal.github.io/README.md

 # https://nomedal.github.io/

+# Description
-# Wiki project using GitHub pages as host, and GitHub as version control.
+Wiki project using GitHub pages as host, and GitHub as version control.